Indonesian mass killings of 1965–66: Java

 In Java, much of the killing was along aliran (cultural stream) loyalties; the Army encouraged santri (more devout and orthodox Muslims) among the Javanese to seek out PKI members among the abangan (less orthodox) Javanese.
 The conflict that had broken out in 1963 between the Muslim party Nahdlatul Ulama (NU) and the PKI turned into killings in the second week of October.
-The Muslim group Muhammadiyah proclaimed in early November 1965 that the extermination of "Gestapu/PKI" constituted Holy War ("Gestapu" being the military's name for the "30 September Movement"), a position that was supported by other Islamic groups in Java and Sumatra.
+The Muslim group Muhammadiyah proclaimed in early November 1965 that the extermination of "Gestapu/PKI" constituted Holy War ("Gestapu" being the military's abbreviation for the 30 September Movement, Gerakan September Tiga Puluh), a position that was supported by other Islamic groups in Java and Sumatra.
 For many youths, killing communists became a religious duty.
 Where there had been communist centres in Central and East Java, Muslim groups portraying themselves as victims of communist aggression justified the killings by evoking the Madiun Affair of 1948.
 Catholic students in the Yogyakarta region left their hostels at night to join in the execution of truckloads of arrested communists.

 Although the killings subsided in early 1966 for most of the country, they went on for years in parts of East Java.
 In Blitar, guerrilla action was maintained by surviving PKI members until they were defeated in 1967 and 1968.
 The mystic Mbah Suro, along with devotees of his communist-infused traditional mysticism, built a pro-PKI following in Blora Regency, but he and his 80 followers were killed in an operation by the Indonesian Army.

 In West Java the battalions of Indonesian forces launched the military operations at Karawang, the operation captured many of the PKI members and sympathisers. by the investigation of the captured PKI members the Indonesian battalions received an information that the Karawang was prepared by the PKI as the centre of PKI activities at West Java by the investigation of Gatot Kotjo (Chairman of Pemuda Rakyat), Mas Mira Subahadi (Candidate of Karawang Regent), and Saidi Sugito (Candidate of Headpolice resorts).
-Meanwhile PKI weapons during the 30 September Movement were located at Bekasi Regency.
+Meanwhile, PKI weapons during the 30 September Movement were located at Bekasi Regency.